Skip to main content

 I received my B.Sc. degree from the Department of Computer Science and Engineering at The Chinese University of Hong Kong.
 I was a research student in the Husky Team, supervised by Prof. James Cheng.
 I worked on distributed machine learning algorithms for nearest-neighbor search during my undergraduate studies.
 My academic advisor was Prof. John C.S.
 Lui.

 Outside of research, I build production systems and teach.
-I have served as a teaching assistant across large, mid-sized, and small classes, supporting in-person, online, and hybrid formats; covering introductory, advanced, and graduate-level courses; and contributing to MOOCs—receiving multiple teaching recognitions.
+I have served as a teaching assistant across large, mid-sized, and small classes, supporting in-person, online, and hybrid formats; covering introductory, advanced, and graduate-level courses; and contributing to MOOCsβ€”receiving multiple teaching recognitions.
 I founded Here@Illinois, a cloud-based attendance system used by thousands of students and hundreds of staff at the university.
 My industry experience includes research internships at Microsoft Research, software engineering at Salesforce, and machine learning at KKBOX.
 I enjoy full-stack web development and regularly mentor students in HCI, CSCW, and software engineering.

 Click here for my latest CV.
 My CV is usually more up-to-date than my webpage.

-▌ Education
+β–Œ Education

-• Proposed Thesis Topic: “Quadratic Surveys: Empirical Research on using Quadratic Voting Mechanism as a Preference Elicitation Tool”
+• Proposed thesis topic: “Quadratic Surveys: Empirical Research on using Quadratic Voting Mechanism as a Preference Elicitation Tool”

-🎓 Master of Science in Computer Science, The University of Illinois at Urbana-Champaign (2018-2020) #
+πŸŽ“ Master of Science in Computer Science, University of Illinois Urbana-Champaign (2018–2020) #

-🎓 Bachelor of Science in Computer Science, Minor in Business Economics, The Chinese University of Hong Kong (2013-2017) #
+πŸŽ“ Bachelor of Science in Computer Science, Minor in Business Economics, The Chinese University of Hong Kong (2013–2017) #

-🎓 Exchange & Short term visits #
+πŸŽ“ Exchange & short-term visits #

-▌ Professional Experiences
+β–Œ Professional Experiences

-Research Intern, Microsoft Research, Special Projects (Feb 2024 - May 2024) #
+Research Intern, Microsoft Research β€” Special Projects (Feb 2024 – May 2024) #

 • Mentors: Madeleine Daepp, Robert Ness.

-Research Intern, Software Analysis & Intelligence (SAINTES) Group, Microsoft Research (May 2023 - Aug 2023) #
+Research Intern, Microsoft Research β€” Software Analysis & Intelligence (SAINTES) (May 2023 – Aug 2023) #

 • Mentors: Denae Ford Robinson, Nicole Forsgren, Carmen Badea, Christian Bird, Tom Zimmermann, Rob DeLine.